eduvpn/documentation/app/NO_BUTTONS.md

 * Servers are only ever added from the app, NEVER removed.
 If a server is no longer available in the mapping file, the app marks this server with a special tag/icon to indicate it is not listed anymore;
+* Allow the user to (un)hide VPN servers they never use (anymore) or that are no longer mentioned in the mapping file;
 * If the mapping file is no longer available for this `orgId` this is also indicated in the app, but nothing is ever removed.
 * The individual VPN servers are ONLY contacted AFTER the user decides to connect to it, never before.
 The only connection the app makes by itself is fetching the mapping file on start, nothing more.
+* Be careful with caching!
+At most cache the data until the user (fully) restarts the app to avoid needing to wait 3 months before the app starts working again if something changes.
+* The "orgList" can be quite big, so caching for this for longer time _is_ important.
+However, it should always be possible for the user to refresh the list.

 ## Organization file